Library Home Research Methods

 Search Skills

-- Basic concepts.
-Concepts and terminology useful in thinking about the two main approaches to search and retrieval of documents.
-Very brief.
+- Basic concepts for database searching.
+Concepts and terminology useful in thinking about search engines.
 See also the larger glossary.

 - Search operator comparison.
-A one page table comparing basic search operators in three different search engines.
+A one page table comparing basic search operators in various search engines.

-- Search tips, part one.
-This covers elementary topics like controlled vocabulary; precision vs recall; how to find better search terms; how to retrieve more or less in a bibliographic database; how to group or combine terms (when a search engine allows grouping of terms with logical and proximity operators).
-The problems of synonymy and polysemy; single search (federated and unified discovery search systems which attempt to deal with multiple databases).
+- Search tips, part 1.
+Elementary topics like metadata and controlled vocabulary; precision vs recall; how to find better search terms; how to retrieve more or less in a bibliographic database; how to group or combine terms.

-- Recent changes in LC subject headings.
+- Changes in LC subject headings.
 Including headings for God and the Bible.

 - Assignments and drills.
 Exercises to help you develop better search skills.
-Includes some homework assignments for RS101, DM102, BS1004 and other courses.
+Includes some homework assignments for RS5101, DM7102, BS8104.

 Database Manuals and Tutorials